 I cringed, figuring out how I’d walk back my statement.
 “I’m sure he’s a nice guy.”

 “You need to be a little more understanding.
 If you think it’s tough for you to find a good job, just imagine trying to find any job that wants a werewolf, and if you’re a half-turn, forget it.
 You’re too much of a liability.”

 “They’re unpredictable and dangerous.
 But at least they qualify for government assistance and housing, which is why you always see a werewolf living with one.”
 Rob tossed me a skimpy uniform: blue jorts and a black tank top with the ‘Bottom’s Up’ logo printed on it.

-I examined the top and cringed.
+I examined the top and wrinkled my nose.
 “I suppose this isn’t the most embarrassing thing to happen to me today.”
-After stepping behind a stack of boxes, I removed my briefs and slipped the short denim over my bare skin, taking care to make sure everything was tucked and nothing peeked through the bottom.
+Stepping behind a stack of boxes, I removed my briefs and slipped the short denim over my bare skin, taking care to make sure everything was tucked and nothing peeked through the bottom.
 After slipping on the tank top, I emerged.
 “How do I look?”